 There is no doubt that seeing others have succeeded in a diet motivates us to try it.
 Does it matter whether it is friends or strangers online?
 Laura says she likes to see others have done well on a diet with her own eyes.
 I must agree but, like anyone, I am easily drawn to a before and after picture.

 Hayley made a good point in saying that seeing more than before and after pictures do help.
-If you can see or read about someone’s ups and downs it is definitely more real, isn’t it?
+It is more impactful to witness or hear about someone’s successes and failures, wouldn’t you agree?

 Have you thought about fake weight loss pictures?